 You need to be clear about why you’re creating the videos in the first place, and what actions you expect your audience to take after watching the video.
 This will also help you define your video style.

 However, different types of content can serve different goals and purposes.
 Not every video or content form needs to serve the same goal.

 When you create content this way, it’s easier to fine-tune and update your content to ever-evolving trends.
-For example, you can create “how-to” videos to help your new customers learn how to use your products, while sharing testimonial videos helps you gain credibility and boost brand awareness.
+For example, you can create “how-to” videos to help your new customers learn how to use your products while sharing testimonial videos helps you gain credibility and boost brand awareness.

 3. Create a Video Content Calendar

 Once you’ve defined your goals, you can set up your video content calendar to help you keep track of your video marketing strategy.
-A content calendar is necessary in the video creation process, as it helps you and your team plan entire videos ahead and work towards the same goal.
+A content calendar is necessary for the video creation process, as it helps you and your team plan entire videos ahead and work towards the same goal.